 - Don't judge.
 When someone has a terminal disease, there is nothing you can say to change things, so don't pass judgment.

 - Accept frustration and anger.
-When someone has been told she has only a few months to live, she is likely to be frustrated or feel angry.
+When someone has been told she has only a few weeks or months to live, she is likely to be frustrated or feel angry.
 Understand that this is a normal reaction.
 Don't take her anger personally, even if she lashes out at you.
 Remain calm but sympathetic.
 If her anger turns violent or continues on in a vicious way, you can remove yourself from her presence until she has calmed down.
 Chances are, she'll feel bad later and apologize.

 - Don't say anything rude.
 If you have never had a terminal illness—and chances are you haven't—don't tell her that you know how she feels.